arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 [OpenCode](https://github.com/anomalyco/opencode) is an open-source coding agent that operates within a terminal interface, but also features a rich Web UI.
 By bridging it with the UNO Q's Debian system, you can drastically speed up hardware prototyping and system debugging.

+We will be using OpenCode in this tutorial, but further below you will also find instructions for installing other coding agents.

 ### 1. Connect to the Board

 Before using the agent, ensure you can access the board's shell.